-When R0 is reprogrammed during the line, it is necessary to plan to reprogram R2 so that the HSYNC takes place in the same place every 64 $\mu$ sec and that there is only one of more than 2 $\mu$ sec.
+When R0 is reprogrammed during the line, it is necessary to plan to reprogram R2 so that the HSYNC takes place in the same place every 64 μ sec and that there is only one of more than 2 μ sec.

-In principle, it is rather advisable to generate 1 HSYNC per line, but a CTM monitor will easily support not having 1 per line (blah, blah, heretics, blah, blah,...).
+In principle, it is rather advisable to generate 1 HSYNC per line, but a CTM monitor will easily support not having 1 per line (blah, blah, heretics, blah, blah..., purists, blah, blah,...).